 Best Budget Audio Interfaces: I Want More

-If you’re looking to widen your choices without breaking the bank, here are some awesome cheap audio interfaces that give you a real bang for your buck.
+If you’re looking to widen your choices without breaking the bank, here are some awesome budget interfaces and cheap audio interfaces that give you a real bang for your buck.

 - Best for beginners: M-Audio M-Track Duo – affordable and easy to use